 One measure of influence is how much people have to say about something.
 There are many books and films about Jesus, World War II, and computers.
 That’s because these are influential topics that people care passionately about.
 Keeping this definition of influence in mind, an objective measure of influence for any topic can be how much is written about it.

 Wikipedia is a free Internet encyclopedia that anyone can edit.
-A simple way to measure influence is to look up a topic in Wikipedia and see how long the article is.
+A simple way to measure influence is to look up a topic on Wikipedia and see how long the article is.
 For example, the Wikipedia entry for Abraham Lincoln is much longer than the entry for Millard Fillmore, though both were U.S. presidents.
-Abraham Lincoln was simply more influential and more famous than Millard Fillmore.
+Abraham Lincoln was merely more influential and more famous than Millard Fillmore.

 Also, all Wikipedia articles are not created equal.
 List entries tend to be very long, like the massive List of United States counties and county equivalents.
 There are also long data listings like 1918 Birthday Honours.
 Timeline entries like Timeline of Baltimore can also get very long.
 Then there are world surveys on a topic, like Electric car use by country.
 I don’t look at these types of entries when determining influence.